UU-Human-Evolution/1MB335/Lab2.md

 In the end, you should have around 15-20 species in your dataset.

 **Question 1**: Write down a few sentences on the selection of species and outgroup in your dataset.
 Which species did you choose and why?
+Explain how the species you picked you think would resolve the phylogenetic relationship the question posed.

 **Comment**: it is possible that you do not find data for some of the species.
 In that case, update your answer accordingly and add more species if needed.